lletang/cakePHP-youtube-datasource/README.md

 	);

 ## Available Functions
-findById = get infos for a single video, startin from a complete youtube URL, or from a Video ID findByNation = find video for a specific nation.
+findById = get infos for a single video, starting from a complete youtube URL, or from a Video ID

+findByNation = find videos for a specific nation.
 See the comments for a list of the availables nations.
-You can choose which type of video to retrieve, "top rated" is the default value. findByCategory = find video for a specific Category.
+You can choose which type of video to retrieve, "top rated" is the default value.

+findByCategory = find videos for a specific Category.
 See the comments for a list of the availables categories.

 ## Examples Usage